-Principle states: The Manager shall have a process to manage impact achievement on a portfolio basis.
+The Manager shall have a process to manage impact achievement on a portfolio basis.
 The objective of the process is to establish and monitor impact performance for the whole portfolio.
 As part of the process, the Manager shall consider aligning staff incentive systems with the achievement of impact, as well as with financial performance.

-- Our new Impact Score has been developed as a tool to help us manage strategic impact on a portfolio basis in line with our 2022-2026 impact objectives - Productive, Sustainable and Inclusive.
-It is designed to reward and incentivise investments that are most likely to contribute to these three objectives.
-It complements our transaction-level impact assessments by providing a quantitative measure to each investment that can be aggregated and used to monitor impact performance at an organisational level.
-It is calculated using a subset of the information found in the Impact Dashboards and monitoring plans.
+- Our Impact Score helps us manage strategic impact on a portfolio basis in line with our 2022-2026 impact objectives - Productive, Sustainable and Inclusive. - It is designed to reward and incentivise investments that are most likely to contribute to these three objectives.
+It complements our transaction-level impact assessments by providing a quantitative measure to each investment that can be aggregated and used to monitor impact performance at an organisational level. - It is calculated using a subset of the information found in the Impact Dashboards and monitoring plans.
 These Impact Dashboards remain the primary tool we use to make individual investment decisions.
-The Impact Score replaces our Development Impact Grid which we used between 2012-2021, as one of the key performance indicators reported to our shareholder, the Foreign, Commonwealth & Development Office (FCDO).
+The Impact Score is one of the key performance indicators reported to our shareholder, the Foreign, Commonwealth & Development Office (FCDO).
 As a performance indicator, its design favours objectivity and simplicity.
-More nuanced and qualitative aspects of the expected development impact of investments, which require subjective judgment to interpret, such as an investment's expected 'depth', 'risk' and 'contribution', are excluded from the Impact Score but remain central to our investment decisions and impact management, and are captured in our full assessments of the expected impact of individual investments. - We will generate and report an Aggregate Impact Score on an annual basis, which we expect to range between four and eight during the 2022-26 period.
+More nuanced and qualitative aspects of the expected development impact of investments, which require subjective judgment to interpret, such as an investment's expected 'depth', 'risk' and 'contribution', are excluded from the Impact Score but remain central to our investment decisions and impact management, and are captured in our full assessments of the expected impact of individual investments.

+- We generate and report an Aggregate Impact Score on an annual basis, which we expect to range between four and eight during the 2022-26 period.
 We are accountable to our Board and FCDO for performance against the Aggregate Impact Score, and we will publicly report on it in our Annual Review, as external scrutiny is an important part of the model.
 This is a portfolio performance measure and there is no minimum threshold score requirement for individual investments, which reflects the fact that it is designed to be 'right on average' across the portfolio.
-The approach also allows us to take a balanced approach to constructing our portfolio, where we are also required to meet our other impact targets and our annual financial return targets. - Every investment we make from 1 January 2022 onwards will have an associated Impact Score which is based on the expected development impact of the investment (ex-ante).
-The score for each investment will also be updated over the lifetime of the investment at regular intervals, based on the actual impact performance (ex-post). - The Aggregate Impact Score is also used to partially determine staff remuneration, under our Long-Term Incentive Performance Plan.
+The approach also allows us to take a balanced approach to constructing our portfolio, where we are also required to meet our other impact targets and our annual financial return targets. - Every investment we make from 1 January 2022 onwards has an associated Impact Score which is based on the expected development impact of the investment (ex-ante).
+The score for each investment will also be updated over the lifetime of the investment at regular intervals, based on the actual impact performance (ex-post). - The Aggregate Impact Score is also used to partially determine staff remuneration, under our Long-Term Incentive Performance Plan. - On an annual basis, we commission an independent third party to externally assure the Aggregate Impact Score to verify the reliability of our scoring processes and results.
+After carefully considering the growing field of impact assurance, our Board Development Impact Committee oversaw a process which led us to opt for a limited assurance approach in accordance with the International Standard for Assurance Engagements (ISAE) 3000, the globally recognised assurance standard for the audit and review of non-financial information, including impact disclosures.
+This is the first time BII has commissioned independent assurance in line with this standard.